wakeuplabs-io/noir-stylus-verifier/reviews/22-08-25/findings/NSV_DOC_001.md

 ## Severity Justification
 **LOW** because:
-- Does not affect functionality or security
+- Does not affect functionality or operation
 - Workaround is straightforward (users can discover correct filenames)
 - Only impacts initial setup experience
 - No code changes required, only documentation